-FOS may prepare a recommendation giving the parties their assessment of the merits of the complaint, if it is likely to assist the parties to reach a resolution.
+AFCA may prepare a recommendation giving the parties their assessment of the merits of the complaint, if it is likely to assist the parties to reach a resolution.
 If both parties accept the recommendation, it becomes a binding agreement.
-If any party rejects it, FOS will accept further submissions and evidence before making a determination.
+If any party rejects it, AFCA will accept further submissions and evidence before making a determination.

-TIP: Always respond by the due date set with any information and documents requested by FOS.
-If you need more time to get the information seek an extension from FOS on time to respond.
+TIP: Always respond by the due date set with any information and documents requested by AFCA.
+If you need more time to get the information seek an extension from AFCA on time to respond.

-If the complaint remains unresolved, they will issue a Determination.
-This is FOS’s final decision, and cannot be appealed.
+If the complaint remains unresolved, AFCA will issue a Determination.
+This is AFCA’s final decision, and cannot be appealed.

-If FOS finds in your favour and you choose to accept the determination, the insurance company will be bound by the decision.
-If you disagree with FOS’ decision, you do not have to accept it and can take your matter to court.
+If AFCA finds in your favour and you choose to accept the determination, the insurance company will be bound by the decision.
+If you disagree with AFCA’s decision, you do not have to accept it and can take your matter to court (subject to any time limits).
 It is strongly advised that you get legal advice before doing so.